-5.3.3 Distributed energy resource communication
+5.3.2 Distributed energy resource communication

 Both the AESO and the DFOs will likely require an increasing amount of information and control of DER in the future.
 The telecommunication requirements will likely vary depending on the size and type of DER.
-Depending on these yet-to-be-defined telecommunication requirements for DER, a number of telecommunication options may be possible.
+Depending on these still undefined telecommunication requirements for DER, a number of telecommunication options may be possible.
 The following are a few options with a brief description of the impact to the utility telecommunication network.
-Note: a combination of these options may also be the right solution.
+Note: a combination of these options may be the optimal solution.

 Option 1: The most economical solution for DER will likely continue to be provided by the telco providers over the internet and/or a leased virtual private network.
 This option could see large amounts of generation visibility and control operating over the telco network.
-The AESO would consider using a series of regional collection points and the utility telecommunication network to mitigate the risk of complete visibility and control loss.
+The AESO would consider using a series of regional collection points and the utility telecommunication network to mitigate the risk of complete losing visibility and control.

-Option 2: Have DER deploy appropriate telecommunication to direct-connect with the utility telecommunication network.
+Option 2: Require that DER deploy appropriate telecommunication to direct-connect with the utility telecommunication network.
 This may be cost prohibitive for smaller DER installations, and availability may depend on proximity to existing infrastructure.
 The AESO would consider the additional use of unlicensed spread-spectrum radios or other lower-cost radio solutions.

 Option 3: Deploy a private field-area network, operated by the utilities, to provide blanketed coverage of dense DER regions.
+A mix of commercial and private wireless broadband solutions could be a possible solution.
 This would require a significant investment but may be justified based on the future defined telecommunication requirements, and the density/number of DER installations.
 This option may provide high reliability while keeping the terminal equipment costs affordable for smaller DER installations.
 This option would require an analysis of the potential technologies, the forecasted DER demand, and the cost comparison with other options.

-5.3.4 Mobile radio system upgrade
+5.3.3 Mobile radio system upgrade

-The mobile radio system is critical for the safe day-to-day operation of the transmission and distribution system in remote areas of the province.
+The mobile radio system is a critical system for the safe day-to-day operation of the transmission and distribution system in remote areas of the province.
 A mobile radio system is necessary for coordination of field resources in the event of a significant blackout or disaster event in which the telco system may go down.
 During the 2013 floods, telco communications were knocked out for the Canmore region and the mobile radio system was critical to restoration efforts and coordination between distribution, transmission, and generation for the region.
 During a significant blackout, voice communication enables the effective and fast restoration of the electrical system.
 Several Alberta electric utilities are looking to refresh their current legacy systems, which face obsolescence and the potential of increased failure rates.
 Those electric utilities are evaluating mobile radio system technologies, network topologies, and interoperability.

 One possibility that continues to be explored is use of the Alberta First Responders Radio Communications System (AFRRCS), built by the Government of Alberta using the public safety frequency band.
-AFRRCS has the potential to meet the needs of the electric utilities, but has challenges around access and licensing for utilities in the public safety frequency band.
+AFRRCS has the potential to meet the needs of the electric utilities but has challenges regarding access and licensing for utilities in the public safety frequency band.